01 of 09

 03 of 09

-Attach Wire Nut On Ground and White Wires
+Attach Wire Nut To Ground and White Wires

 There are two ways to approach ground:

-- No Ground For Thermostat: Devices such as the one used in this tutorial, a Cadet Mechanical Thermostat, are plastic and thus do not require grounding.
+- No Ground For Thermostat: Devices such as a Cadet Mechanical Thermostat are plastic and thus do not require grounding.
 You will wirenut the ground wire coming in with the ground wire leaving the box, bypassing the device entirely.

-- Grounded Thermostat: Does your thermostat have a green ground screw on it?
-Or similarly, a green or bare wire coming out of it?
-If so, this is the wire that connects your device to... ground--important for safety.
-Wirenut the two ground wires, adding a third ground wire.
+- Grounded Thermostat: Does your thermostat have a green ground screw on it, or similarly, a green or bare wire coming out of it?
+If so, this is the wire that connects your device to the ground--important for safety.
+Wirenut the two... ground wires, adding a third ground wire.
 That third ground will attach to the device (or you'll use the wire already on the device).

 If you have a white neutral wire, connect it so that the "in" and "out" wires continue onward, bypassing the device.
 Alternatively, since you don't need the neutral for your 240 V device, you can cap it off entirely in the box.Continue to 4 of 9 below.